mqbu-mqbu0212/bimanual-ellipticity-index/README.md

 - For participants who draw landscape-oriented ellipses, the PCA-based method tends to underrepresent the coupling effect.
 The core issue is an interpretation problem: it cannot be determined from the trajectory alone whether such an ellipse represents a vertically-oriented ellipse that has been tilted sideways, or whether the participant is simply drawing a horizontally-elongated shape from the start.
 Most participants showed a narrowing along the minor axis during bimanual tasks, suggesting coupling was occurring; however, at least one participant consistently drew landscape ellipses throughout and showed no measurable OI change under the PCA-based method.
 A y-axis-based OI option is planned for a future version, but the underlying interpretation problem remains open
 - Overlap that stays within the closure circle is not trimmed (classified as **pass**).
 Trim accuracy therefore depends on the closure circle size, and may be insufficient as a general quality guarantee
 - The escape condition (removal when the tail stays far from the front half for `closure_escape_n` consecutive points) has not triggered in any circle-hand data in the original dataset, and is not meaningful for the line hand.
 Its practical effect on data quality is uncertain.
 A configuration option to disable trimming entirely is planned for a future version
+- All numeric rows in the CSV are processed; there is no way to limit the analysis range using marker strings.
+The pipeline assumes the entire recorded period is the intended analysis target

 ## Planned Improvements (v2)